 The Carrier maintains that Claimant was properly dismissed pursuant to this drug testing policy.
-It argues that Claimant was aware of the policy, tested positive for cannabinoids and opiates during periodic follow-up testing, and that Claimant was therefore guilty of insubordination.
+It argues that Claimant was aware of the policy, yet he failed to abstain from using drugs as ordered by Carrier, and that Claimant was therefore guilty of insubordination.
 The Carrier further argues that its right to dismiss Claimant in such circumstances is not restricted by law, rule or the parties' Collective Bargaining Agreement and has in fact been endorsed by every tribunal which has heard similar cases involving Carrier, including Public Law Board 3514, which is comprised of the same Carrier and Organization as this Board.

 The Organization raises an extraordinary number of arguments and defenses on behalf of Claimant.
 In general, the Organization does not unequivocally oppose drug testing, but rather Carrier's unilateral implementation of a drug testing program.
 More specifically, the Organization contends that Claimant's dismissal was violative of the law and parties' Collective Bargaining Agreement.
-It further argues that there exist specific irregularities in Carrier's handling of this case and others which must result in sustaining of the claim.
-Most notably, it contends that Carrier has not established that Claimant's positive test result in July was not caused by Tylenol 3 he was taking at the time for an injury.
+It further argues that there exist specific irregularities in Carrier's handling of this case which must result in sustaining of the claim.
+Most notably, the Organization notes that Claimant asked that a blood test be done on July 2, 1987, and that he subsequently entered a treatment program and received a favorable letter from Carrier's EAP Counselor dated August 6, 1987.